Localized Region Guidance for Class Activation Mapping in WSSS: Method

-\begin{enumerate} \item \textbf{Damped Inverse Approximation:} We use $H_\theta^{-1} \approx (H_\theta + \lambda I)^{-1}$, where $\lambda$ is a damping parameter that ensures numerical stability.
-This approximation is particularly effective for WSSS as it provides robustness against ill-conditioned Hessians that commonly occur with weak supervision.

-\item \textbf{Stochastic Estimation:} We approximate the Hessian-vector product using stochastic sampling, reducing complexity from $O(n^2d^2)$ to $O(nd)$.
-This is crucial for WSSS applications where $n$ (number of training samples) can be very large.

-\item \textbf{Region-wise Computation:} Instead of computing influence for every pixel, we compute influence maps at a coarser resolution and interpolate.
-This approach leverages the spatial coherence of influence in natural images, where neighboring pixels often have similar influence values.

-\item \textbf{Incremental Updates:} We maintain a running approximation of $H_\theta^{-1}$ that can be updated efficiently as the model parameters change during training, avoiding recomputation at each iteration. \end{enumerate}

-\textbf{Spatial Influence Maps:} We extend the influence concept to spatial regions by computing pixel-wise influence maps, highlighting which parts of the training image have the greatest effect on predictions.
-These maps serve as soft attention masks to guide the learning objective.
+We extend the influence concept to spatial regions by computing pixel-wise influence maps, highlighting which parts of the training image have the greatest effect on predictions.
 The influence map $\mathcal{I}_{\text{spatial}}$ for a training image is computed as: